andadapt/resources/ks4/year9/python/loops/PITCHME.md

 How many times is line 2 repeated?
 ---
-[drag=100, drop=center, flow=stack]
+[drag=100, drop=center, flow=col]

 ## TAME Tasks - FOR Loops
+Test - Time to test your new program on Slide 9
+@ol
-Test - Time to test your new program on Slide 9 Evaluate - on slide 21 there is an example program that has been created for you.
+- Evaluate - on slide 21 there is an example program that has been created for you.
 You should answer the question.
-Analyse - on slide 13 there is an example program that has been created for you.
+- Analyse - on slide 13 there is an example program that has been created for you.
 You should answer the question based on what you see in the code.
-Modify - on slide 15, 16, 17, 18, 19 and 20 Read the success criteria and make the program work as it should
+- Modify - on slide 15, 16, 17, 18, 19 and 20 Read the success criteria and make the program work as it should
-Modify - on slide 23, 24 and 25 you are to read the success criteria and make the program work as it should
+- Modify - on slide 23, 24 and 25 you are to read the success criteria and make the program work as it should
 ---
-[drag=100, drop=center, flow=stack]
+[drag=100, drop=center, flow=col]
 ## Python - FOR/WHILE Loops
 **ASPIRE TO:**
 Apply a loop to a Python program making them easier to understand